 The Men’s Health Month Initiative

 The men’s health month initiative started out as men’s health week.
 In 1994, Senator Bob Dole and Congressman Bill Richardson came together to sponsor a bill recognizing the week leading up to Father’s Day.
 The men’s health week sought to encourage men to greater health and to highlight men’s health challenges.
+Men face a wide array of health problems each year, including:

 Goals of Men’s Health Awareness Month